Your metrics

 & go through the AI-READINESS checklist:

-honest assessment: do you actually need ML/AI, or will you do better with proper BI?
+honest assessment: do you actually need ML/AI, or will you do better with proper regression?

 reality-check on real LLM use cases vs. hype chasing